dart-lang/site-www/src/resources/dart-3-migration.md

 ### `mixin`

 Pre-Dart 3, any `class` could be used as a `mixin`, as long as it had no declared constructors and no superclass other than `Object`.

-In Dart 3, only types declared `mixin class` or `mixin`, may be used as a mixin.
+In Dart 3, classes declared in libraries at language version 3.0 or later can't be used as mixins unless marked `mixin`.
+This restriction applies to code in any library attempting to use the class as a mixin, regardless of the latter library's language version.

 #### Scope